BioInfoData/pileup_stranded/README.md

 1. Using mutliproccesing to decreas the time of analysis.

+2. Allow strand specific pileup for RNA-seq data.

-2. Allow selection of specific nucleotides to include in the analysis in order to decres the runing time and size of output files.
+3. Allow selection of specific nucleotides to include in the analysis in order to decres the runing time and size of output files.

-3. Allow filtering of the results based on coverate, muation rate or number of mutated reads.
+4. Allow filtering of the results based on coverate, muation rate or number of mutated reads.

 ### Requirements: